adunis/globe-seekers-vault/locations/Globeseekers I/Materia.md

 The saurian lizardfolk, with their tough scales, sharp claws, and affinity for the sun-baked deserts and rocky mountains, were the architects and warriors of the Terran Accord

 .
-They built grand cities of sandstone and obsidian, their ziggurats reaching for the heavens, and they defended their territories with a ferocity that inspired awe and fear.
+They built grand [[Cities]] of sandstone and obsidian, their ziggurats reaching for the heavens, and they defended their territories with a ferocity that inspired awe and fear.

 The burrowing frog people, with their smooth skin, webbed feet, and love of subterranean life, were the miners, artisans, and shamans of the Accord